Former Regional Directors

 Led the region through a national moratorium on undergraduate membership and return of initiation for the collegian.

 First member in Alpha Kappa Alpha’s history to contend for the office of Regional Director unopposed.
 She established the South Atlantic Endowment Scholarship and served as Regional Director during the Centennial Celebration of the Sorority.

 Marsha Lewis Brown

 Delivered by mobilizing, leading and building the region to more than 10,000 members.
 She was the first regional director to have an endowed scholarship funded in her name at her undergraduate alma mater, Florida State University.

 Sharon Brown Harriott

-During the administration of 18th South Regional Director Sharon Brown Harriott three of the largest regional conferences in Alpha Kappa Alpha's history with over 5000 conference attendees were hosted.
-Additionally, ten (10) chapters were chartered and the South Atlantic Region became the first region to raise One Million dollars for EAF during a four-year period.
+During her administration as the 18th South Atlantic Regional Director, Sharon Brown Harriott presided over three of the largest regional conferences in Alpha Kappa Alpha’s history.
+Additionally, 10 chapters were chartered during her administration and the South Atlantic Region became the first region to raise $1 million for the Alpha Kappa Alpha Educational Advancement Foundation (EAF) during a four-year period.

 The 19th Regional Director’s endowment was capitalized within 17 days of her installation.
 Under her leadership, South Atlantic became the only region where all eight clusters capitalized their endowments.
 Also, the region gave the highest amount in HBCU Impact Day donations, totaling over $1.1 million in four years.
 In response to the COVID-19 pandemic, the region held monthly Power of Prayer gatherings and the first virtual regional conference.
 The first interest group and general member coordinators were appointed; the first regional leadership institute was held; a regional authors’ showcase, and directory were featured; and nine chapters, eight graduate and one undergraduate, were chartered.
 Was elected Supreme Grammateus at 2022 Boule.